-The event covered a range of topics for some of the top social networks — like Facebook, Twitter, LinkedIn, Pinterest, and Google+.
+The event covered a range of topics for some of the top social networks — like Facebook, Twitter, LinkedIn, and Pinterest.
 Throughout the event, attendees had the chance to participate in a live Q&A, where our social media experts answered some of their social media questions.

 Thanks so much to everyone who attended and for sharing your questions with us.